andyfischer/rqe/docs/query_syntax.md

 This library has its own query syntax for fetching and transforming data.

-The syntax was inspired by various data transformation syntaxes out there, including the one used by [Sumo Logic](https://help.sumologic.com/01Start-Here/Quick-Start-Tutorials).

-We looked at the best syntaxes out there for relational engines like SQL, but found SQL to be overly verbose, and hard to compose / chain.
-So here's what we came up with.
+We looked at the best syntaxes out there for relational engines, including SQL, but found SQL to be overly verbose, and hard to compose and build. (see ["against SQL"](https://www.scattered-thoughts.net/writing/against-sql/))

-Compared to SQL, the builtin syntax:

- - Does not use the FROM keyword at all.
-The appropriate table is found just based on which attributes (aka columns) are mentioned.
- - Chains together steps with the pipe operator `|` for operations like sorting, limiting, additional filtering, etc.
+Looking at modern systems that have the most user-friendly queries for fetching data, (specifically looking at Splunk, Sumologic, and Datadog), there are a few common trends that we copied in the syntax for RQE:

+ - Multistep queries are built using a left-to-right Unix-style piping syntax (`|`), instead of SQL's CTEs.
+ - Don't need to specify the name of the table (no FROM keyword)

-Note that we ARE planning to also support for SQL syntax at some point.
+Note that we might add support for SQL syntax in the future since many people love it.

 ### Example queries ###